-Name Mammogram use among women between 45-64 years Definition Female population between 45-64 years who report having ever had a mammogram expressed as percentage of all female population surveyed.
-Case definition A woman between 45-64 years old who has ever had a mammogram Calculation method Number of female respondents 45-64 years old who report having ever had a mammogram / # of total female respondents between 45-64 years old Parameters Numerator: Number of female respondents 45-64 years who report having ever had a mammogram Denominator: Total number of female Respondents between 45-64 years old Measurement unit: per 100 Type: rate Categories: Female; ages 45-64 and by age groups 45-54, 55-64.
-Frequency of collection: every 3-5 years Data sources National or sub national risk factors surveys, or disease specific register (STEPS) Significance and rational Breast cancer is the most common cancer among women.
-Mammography screening with or without clinical breast examination can reduce breast cancer deaths by 16% in women aged >40 years, risk reduction is greater among women aged >50 therefore it is useful to keep track of the trends in the percentage of women that undergo screening for breast cancer Limitations of indicators and data sources Recommendations for mammography screening of age groups and frequency varies by country, depending of capacity of health care system to perform screening as well as of distribution of risk groups.
+Name Percentage of women (ages 45-64) who have ever had a mammogram Definition Female population (ages 45-64) who reports having ever had a mammogram, expressed as percentage of all female population surveyed.
+Case definition A woman (ages 45-64) who has ever had a mammogram Calculation method number of female respondents (ages 45-64) who reports having ever had a mammogram total number of female respondents (ages 45-64) Parameters Numerator: Number of female respondents 45-64 years who report having ever had a mammogram Denominator: Total number of female Respondents between 45-64 years old Measurement unit: per 100 Type: rate Categories: Female; ages 45-64 and by age groups 45-54, 55-64.
+Frequency of collection: every 3-5 years Data sources National or sub national risk factors surveys, or disease specific register (STEPS or similar) Significance and rational Breast cancer is the most common cancer among women.
+Mammography screening with or without clinical breast examination can reduce breast cancer deaths by 30% in women aged >40 years, risk reduction is greater among women aged >50.
+39 Therefore it is useful to keep track of the trends in the percentage of women that undergo screening for breast cancer.
+Limitations of indicators and data sources Recommendations for mammography screening of age groups and frequency varies by country, depending of capacity of health care system to perform screening as well as of distribution of risk groups.
 As with all self reported sample surveys, data might be subject to errors resulting from, non-response or inadequate data weighting